gradle/gradle/subprojects/docs/src/docs/release/notes.md

 These methods have no useful purpose.

+The deprecated method will be removed in Gradle 3.0.

 ### Renamed method on ComponentMetadataHandler

-- The `eachComponent` method on the incubating `ComponentMetadataHandler` interface has been deprecated and replaced with `all`.
+The `eachComponent` method on the incubating `ComponentMetadataHandler` interface has been deprecated and replaced with `all`.
-  As this is an incubating feature, the deprecated method will be removed in the next minor release of Gradle.
+As this is an incubating feature, the deprecated method will be removed in Gradle 2.3.

+### `--no-color` command-line option

+The `--no-color` option has been replaced by the more general `--color` option.
+You can use `gradle --color never ...` instead of `gradle --no-color ...`.

+The `--no-color` option will be removed in Gradle 3.0.

 ## Potential breaking changes